-We have audited the standalone financial statements of Maharashtra Corporation Limited(the Company) which comprise the balance sheet as at 31st March 2019 and the statement of Profit and Loss (statement of changes in equity) and statement of cash flows for the year ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information.
+We have audited the standalone financial statements of Maharashtra Corporation Limited(the Company) which comprise the balance sheet as at March 31 2021 thestatement of Loss and Statement of Cash Flows for the year then ended and notes to thefinancial statements including a summary of significant accounting policies and otherexplanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid Financial Statements give the information required by the Companies Act 2013(the Act) in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2019 and profit and total comprehensive income (including other comprehensive income) changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2021 and Loss and its cash flows for the year ended on that date.

 Basis for Opinion